 ICIS experts put the southeast Asian polyethylene (PE) market under the spotlight with a comprehensive coverage of both domestic and import prices broken down by country – Indonesia, Malaysia, Thailand, Vietnam and the Philippines.

-We offer the following regional Polyethylene coverage to keep you informed of factors and developments affecting prices in the South East Asia Polyethylene marketplace.
+We offer the following regional Polyethylene analysis and news coverage to keep you informed of factors and developments affecting prices in the South East Asia Polyethylene marketplace.

 Track historical price data